Pablo López (baseball): Minnesota Twins

-On January 20, 2023, the Marlins traded López, José Salas, and Byron Chourio to the Minnesota Twins for infielder Luis Arráez.
+On January 20, 2023, the Marlins traded López, José Salas, and Byron Chourio to the Minnesota Twins in exchange for infielder Luis Arráez.
 He debuted with the Twins on Opening Day, a 2–0 win over the Kansas City Royals.
 On April 21, the Twins and López agreed to a four-year, $73.5 million contract extension, keeping López under contract through the 2027 season.
-During the 2023 season, López was selected for the first time to the MLB All-Star Game.
+During the season, López was selected for the first time to the MLB All-Star Game.
 He finished the season with a 11–8 record, 3.66 ERA, and career-high 234 strikeouts in 194 innings over 32 starts.
 He finished seventh in AL Cy Young Award voting.
 López was the winning pitcher in Game 1 of the Wild Card Series over the Toronto Blue Jays, breaking the franchise's 18-game losing streak.
 He followed that up with a scoreless 7-inning performance against the Houston Astros in Game 2 of the American League Division Series.

 In 2024, López was 15–10 with a 4.08 ERA in 32 starts and struck out 198 batters in 185 1/3 innings.

 On March 27, 2025, López was the Opening Day starting pitcher for the Twins for the third consecutive season.
 Facing the St. Louis Cardinals at Busch Stadium, he pitched five innings, giving up eight hits and two runs while striking out three as the losing pitcher in a 5–3 loss.
 On April 2, he got his first win of the season against Chicago White Sox, after pitching seven innings, allowing one run, four hits, and one walk, while striking out five batters in a 6–1 win.
 On June 5, López was placed on the injured list after suffering a Grade 2 strain of the teres major in his throwing shoulder.
 He was activated from the injured list on September 5.
 In 14 total starts for Minnesota on the season, López posted a 5-4 record and 2.74 ERA with 73 strikeouts across 75 2/3 innings pitched.
 On September 20, López was placed on the injured list due to a right forearm strain, ending his season.

+On February 17, 2026, the Twins announced that Lopez had "significant tearing" in the ulnar collateral ligament in his right elbow.
+On February 26, López underwent a procedure with an internal brace inserted in his right elbow, and was subsequently ruled out for the entire 2026 season.